fabiofaleiros/axum_postgres_rust/readme_files/02_handler_functions___shared_state.md

-# Chapter 2: Handler Functions & Shared State
+# Chapter 2: Handler Functions & Shared State (Updated for Hexagonal Architecture)

 In [Chapter 1: Axum Web Router](01_axum_web_router.md), we met the application's "receptionist"—the router that directs incoming requests to the right place.
 But what happens after you've been directed to the right office?
 Someone actually has to do the work!
-In our application, that work is done by **Handler Functions**.
+In our **hexagonal architecture**, that work is done by **Handler Functions** in the infrastructure layer, which coordinate with the application layer use cases.

-This chapter will explore what these functions are and, more importantly, how they access shared resources like a database connection in a smart and efficient way.
+This chapter will explore how handler functions work in our hexagonal architecture and how they access shared dependencies through dependency injection.

 ### The Employee and the Shared Printer